Obra-Studio/obra-figma-plugins-2025/obra-instancer/README.md

+# What is Obra Instancer?

-Obra Instancer is a plugin akin to Propstar that generates property tables.
+Obra Instancer is a plugin that generates property tables.